pulakk/blog/remote-camera/index.md

 PostDown = iptables -t nat -D PREROUTING -p udp -i eth0 '!' --dport 51820 -j DNAT --to-destination 10.0.0.2;

 [Peer]
-PublicKey =
+PublicKey = <PUBLIC-KEY-OF-ROUTER>
 AllowedIPs = 10.0.0.2/32
 ```

-Replace <PRIVATE-KEY-GENERATE-ABOVE> with the private that was generated earlier and <DIGITAL-OCEAN-DROPLET-IP-ADDRESS>
+Replace `<PRIVATE-KEY-GENERATE-ABOVE>` with the private that was generated earlier and `<DIGITAL-OCEAN-DROPLET-IP-ADDRESS>`
 with the IP address of the Digital ocean droplet that you created and are logged into.
 You may need to change
 `eth0` with the interface through which your droplet accesses the internet.
+The `<PUBLIC-KEY-OF-ROUTER>` will
+be created later when we generate keys for the wireguard client in the router.

 #### Start the wireguard server
 ```